IN THE BEGINNING

 • Equipment Maintenance & Management

 • Firefighter/Paramedic Personnel from Sub-contracting Fire Agencies Staffing the Ambulances

 Members of the JPA include the following agencies:

 • Diamond Springs/ El Dorado Fire Protection District

 • Marshall Medical Center

-Sub-contracting Fire agencies to the JPA operate the medic units and are paid an annual fixed rate for their costs with funds from CSA7.
-These costs include personnel, operating expenses, equipment and administrative overhead.
-Non-transporting sub-contracting fire agencies do not receive funds from CSA7 for medical supplies and training.
+Sub-contracting Fire agencies to the JPA operate the medic units and are paid for their costs with funds from CSA7.
+These costs include personnel, training expenses, fire station use to house the medic units, and administrative overhead.
+Non-transporting fire agencies receive funds from CSA7 for medical supplies.
 Some of these agencies operate full-time paramedic engines while others operate part-time advanced life support engines.